earthlab/eds-lessons-website/_posts/courses/intermediate-earth-data-science-textbook/03-intro-raster/raster-processing-python/2020-02-13-raster00-landing-page-raster-processing.md

 ---
 layout: single
 title: "Introduction to Raster Data Processing in Open Source Python"
-excerpt: "You can perform the same raster processing steps in Python that you would in a GIS tool like ArcGIS.
+excerpt: "You can perform the same raster processing steps in Python that you would in a GIS tool such as ArcGIS.
 Learn how to process spatial raster data using Open Source Python."
 authors: ['Leah Wasser', 'Chris Holdgraf', 'Martha Morrissey']
 dateCreated: 2018-02-05
 modified: 2020-02-14